KBKS-FM

 KBKS-FM (106.1 MHz) – branded as Hits 106.1 – is a commercial radio station licensed to Tacoma, Washington, and serving the Seattle metropolitan area.
-Owned by iHeartMedia, it broadcasts a Top 40/CHR format.
-The studios and offices are located on Elliot Avenue West in the Belltown neighborhood of Seattle.
+Owned by iHeartMedia, it broadcasts a top 40 (CHR) format.
+The studios and offices are located on Elliott Avenue West in the Belltown neighborhood of Seattle.
 The transmitter is on Tiger Mountain, in Issaquah.

 KBKS is the flagship station of the syndicated morning show The Jubal Show.

 History

-Beautiful music (1959-1972)
+Beautiful music (1959–1972)

 The station signed on the air in May 1959 as KLAY-FM.
 It was originally on 106.3 MHz, with an effective radiated power of 830 watts.
 KLAY-FM was owned by Clay Huntington and aired a beautiful music format, playing 15-minute music sweeps of mostly instrumental cover versions of pop songs, Broadway and Hollywood showtunes.
 KLAY-FM was the first FM station in the Pacific Northwest broadcasting in stereo.

 In 1961, the station moved to 106.1 MHz, its current frequency, and increased power to 25,000 watts.
 With a tower 700 feet tall, the station was still limited to the area around Tacoma and not the larger Seattle radio market.
 (The transmitter would be moved to Tiger Mountain in 1980.)

-Progressive rock (1972-1980)
+Progressive rock (1972–1980)

 On May 1, 1972, KLAY-FM began airing a progressive rock format during the evening and overnight hours, with the beautiful music format remaining in other dayparts.
 By October 1972, the rock format was airing full-time.
 Several famous Seattle radio personalities got their start here during this time period.